Sakira-001/NYC-Road-Accident/README.md

 ---

 ## Raw Data
-The raw data for this dashboard includes a comprehensive dataset of employee details from a fictional company.
+The raw data for this dashboard includes a comprehensive dataset of the NYC Road Accident dataset.
 It consists of the following fields:

 1. **Collison ID**: A unique identifier for each collision record.
 2. **Date**: The date on which the collision occurred.